binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 Be careful not to create direct or indirect recursive function calls.

-Use an application firewall as I discuss in the Web Application chapter under the "[Insufficient Attack Protection](#web-applications-countermeasures-insufficient-attack-protection-waf)" subsection.
+Use an application firewall as I discussed in the Web Application chapter under the "[Insufficient Attack Protection](#web-applications-countermeasures-insufficient-attack-protection-waf)" subsection.
 This may provide some protection if your rules are adequate.

 Consider how important it is to scale compute to service requests.
-If it is more important to you to have a fixed price, knowing how much you are going to be charged each month, consider fixed price machine instances.
+If it is more important to you to have a monthly fixed price, consider fixed price machine instances, then you know the costs upfront.

 #### [Centralised logging of AWS Lambda](https://hackernoon.com/centralised-logging-for-aws-lambda-b765b7ca9152) Functions

 You should also be sending your logs to an aggregator and not in your execution time.
-Whatever your function writes to stdout is captured by Lambda and sent to Cloudwatch Logs asynchronously, that means consumers of the function will not take a latency hit and you will not take a cost hit.
+Whatever your function writes to stdout is captured by Lambda and sent to Cloudwatch Logs asynchronously.
+This means that consumers of the function will not take a latency hit and you will not take a cost hit.
 Cloudwatch Logs can then be streamed to AWS Elasticsearch which may or may not be [stable enough](https://read.acloud.guru/things-you-should-know-before-using-awss-elasticsearch-service-7cd70c9afb4f) for you.
-Other than that, there are not that many good options on AWS yet, beside sending to Lambda, which, of course, could also end up costing you compute and being another DoS vector.
+Other than that, there are not too many good options on AWS yet, beside sending to Lambda, which, of course, could also end up costing you compute and being another DoS vector.

 #### Frameworks